 Logs browser in Flask

-Python provides a logging system as a part of its standard library, so you can quickly add logging to your application.
-However, having a detailed log with informations gathered from multiple program runs and generated by its different modules is not enough.
-You should have a method to access and search information in the log.
-In this post, I propose a web-based log browser.
-I developed the browser with Flask and Datatables.js.
-I use it primarily to support my Flask application but it is easy to adapt it to other applications, e.g. written in Tkinter – see my previous post on attaching Flask to a Tkinter application.
+Python includes a logging system in its standard library, making it easy to add logging to your application.
+However, a detailed log with information from multiple program runs and various modules is only useful if you can efficiently access and search its contents.
+This post introduces a web-based log browser I developed using Flask and Datatables.js.
+While I primarily use it with Flask applications, it’s straightforward to adapt for other frameworks like Tkinter — see my previous post on integrating Flask with Tkinter.

 def getLogger():